-The term loans bear interest at a floating rate equal to the greater of (i) the prime rate published by Wall Street Journal plus 5.00% and (ii) 8.25% per annum.
-The monthly payments are interest-only until August 1, 2023, which may be extended to August 1, 2024 upon our achievement of certain clinical milestones.
+The term loans bear interest at a floating rate equal to the greater of (i) the prime rate published by Wall Street Journal plus 5.00% or (ii) 8.25% per annum.
 Subsequent to the interest-only period, the term loans will be payable in equal monthly installments of principal plus accrued and unpaid interest, through the maturity date which is July 1, 2025.
 We paid the lenders a one-time \$255,000 facility fee at closing and will be obligated to pay for an additional facility fee equal to 0.85% of any term loans borrowed under the fourth tranche.
 In addition, we are obligated to pay a final payment fee of 6.25% of the original principal amount of the term loans at the maturity date.
 We may elect to prepay all, but not less than all, of the term loans prior to the term loan maturity date, subject to a prepayment fee of up to 3.0% of the then outstanding principal balance.
 After repayment, no term loans may be borrowed again.